 We had amazing meals on the Gili Islands!
 These are our picks for…

-The Best Gili Islands Restaurants for Mindful Eaters
+The Best Gili Islands Restaurants for Vegans, Vegetarians, and Other Mindful Eaters

 Of the three Gili Islands, the restaurants in Gili Trawangan offer the most choice and the best quality of food.
 Gili Trawangan is a foodie destination, with both Indonesian and Western restaurants pulling out all the stops.

-Though there are endless places to get grilled fish of all varieties, our focus is on the vegan and vegetarian restaurants on Gili Trawangan.
+Though there are endless places to get grilled fish of all varieties, we’re going to skip those and help you find the best vegan and vegetarian food on Gili Trawangan.

 (Don’t miss: Our guide to the best vegan and vegetarian cafes in Canggu, Bali) →